-Here at Science Sparks we LOVE a good science fair project but appreciate that not everyone feels the same way, so here are a few great science project ideas to give you some inspiration.
+Here at Science Sparks we LOVE a good science fair project but appreciate that not everyone feels the same way, so here are a few amazing ( and easy ) science fair project ideas to give you some inspiration.

 Messy Science Fair Projects